shivani98patil/MyCoverKraft/README.md

 streamlit run app.py

+# Project Structure
+app.py: The main Streamlit application. feedback_data.csv: Contains all the feedback provided by the user requirements.txt : Contains all the required libraries need to be installed to run this project.
+README.md: This file.

 # Unit Testing for MyCoverKraft

 This Section provides instructions on how to run the unit tests for the MyCoverKraft project.